hpowell20/aws-cdk-examples/elasticsearch/README.md

-# Static Frontend Deployment
+# Elasticsearch Deployment

 This project is used to create the following AWS resources required to deploy the static website code:

-- S3 bucket
+- Custom Security Group
-- CloudFront distribution
+- Elasticsearch Domain
-- Route 53 A record

 ## SSM Parameter Store Configuration (Prior to deployment)